Raja Sangram Singh: Rebellion against Jahangir and assassination

-According to 'Tarikh-i-Kharagpurraj, the Baz Bahadur was unable to defeat the force of Sangram Singh.
+According to Tarikh-i-Kharagpurraj, the Baz Bahadur was unable to defeat the force of Sangram Singh.
 So he plotted to kill Sangram Singh in treacherous ways and killed the king with the help of his relatives.

 Robert Montgomery Martin, collected local account, according to which Todar Mal was appointed as morchulburdar a person who fan the king with features of Peacock.
-In a hunting expendition, he killed a tiger with a single-handedly.
+In a hunting expedition, he killed a tiger with a single-handedly.
 Impressed by this emperor appointed him as a noble and converted him and his tree sons to Islam.
 He was given name of Roz Afzun and married to daughter of Baz Bahadur.
 But the lady considering the marriage as degrading refused to stay with him.
 The mother of Roz Afzun complained it to Emperor.
-Then Emperor married Roz Afzun to daughter of Murad Bakhsh and made him cammander of 3000 men and his sons that of 1000.
+Then Emperor married Roz Afzun to daughter of Murad Bakhsh and made him commander of 3,000 men and his sons that of 1000.
 Then Emperor Jahangir appointed Roz Afzun as king of Kharagpur.
 Roz Afzun returned to Kharagpur with his wife leaving his son Abdul Shah at Mughal court as a hostage to ensure his fidelity towards Mughal.